Art Therapy Registration, Certification & Licensure

 - Professional counseling licensure in Pennsylvania and many other states across the nation (after completing required work hours).

-- Professional art therapy licensure in many states where it is available.
+- Professional art therapy licensure in all states where it is available.

 Visit these sites to learn more about licensing and certification: